The novel “Vol du nuit” by Antoine de Saint-Exupéry was selected for the contest of World Biennials of Art Bookbinding.

 Descendant of one of the oldest families in France, Saint-Exupéry was born in Lyon on June 29, 1900.
 Orphaned father from the age of 4, he received a classical training in religious institutes.
 He soon showed a taste for mechanics as well as poetry.
 With a bachelor’s degree, he failed the entrance exam to the Ecole Navale and then took courses in architecture.
 In 1921 he obtained to do his military service in Strasbourg, in the Air Force.

 From now on, his passion for aviation will bind his destiny.
 Faced with opposition from his fiancée’s family, he gave up a career in the Air Force.
 However, he flies whenever he has the chance.
 In 1926, he was hired by the aviation company Latécoère where he joined a legendary team like Mermoz and under the rule of Daurat, he traveled the sacred line that connects Toulouse to Dakar.
-In 1929, St. Exupéry left for South America to study with Mermoz and Guillaumet the creation of new airlines.
+And in 1929, St. Exupéry left for South America to study with Mermoz and Guillaumet the creation of new airlines.

 In 1931 he published Vol de nuit (prefaced by André Gide), which met with considerable success.
 Tracing the opening by new routes despite storms and mountains, this story reflects the experience of the author, director since 1929 of the Argentine Aéropostale.
 Saint-Exupéry then personally experiences these human resonances of the profession (from the responsibilities of a leader, to the camaraderie and heroism of the team) that we find in Night Flight.